March 1949 Syrian coup d'état

 The March 1949 Syrian coup d'état was a bloodless coup d'état that took place on 30 March.
-It was the first military coup in modern Syrian history and overthrew the country's democratically-elected government.
+It was the first military coup in modern Syrian history and overthrew the country's democratically elected government, after Syria gained independence in 1943.
 It was led by the Syrian Army chief of staff, Husni al-Za'im, who became president of Syria on 11 April 1949.
+Syrian President Shukri al-Quwatli, who was overthrown as a result of the coup, was accused of poor leadership and purchasing inferior arms for the Syrian Army.
+He was briefly imprisoned, but then released into exile in Egypt.

+Many of the internal motivations behind the coup subsequently stemmed from dissatisfaction among the Syrian people and military because of al-Quwatli's leadership during the 1948 Arab-Israeli Conflict.
+Transnational corporate agendas in lieu of the commission of the Trans-Arabian Pipeline, such as that of ARAMCO and Saudi King Ibn Saud are speculated to have informed alleged US involvement in the coup.
 Among the officers who assisted al-Za'im's takeover were Sami al-Hinnawi and Adib al-Shishakli, both of whom in sequence would later also become military leaders of the country.
-Syrian President Shukri al-Quwatli, was accused of purchasing inferior arms for the Syrian Army and poor leadership.
-He was briefly imprisoned, but then released into exile in Egypt.
-Syria's legislature, then called the House of Representatives, was dissolved. al-Za'im also imprisoned many political leaders, such as Munir al-Ajlani, whom he accused of conspiring to overthrow the republic.
+Syria's legislature, then called the House of Representatives, was dissolved, and al-Za'im imprisoned many political leaders on the basis of various accusations.